-Hardcat stock management
+Hardcat stock and inventory management

 Track, re-order, move, change and report on consumables and spare parts anywhere, anytime and know the location and quantity “on-hand”.
 By managing the “how, when and what quantity is used for what purposes”, the operator maintains optimum stock levels (not too high not too low) as well as a complete history of pricing changes and supply chain information.

 Hardcat’s stock/inventory management module combined with a range of asset management solutions will supply you with everything you need to optimise your business processes.

 RMH stock room after Hardcat – click image for news article

 Royal Melbourne Hospital (RMH) completely transformed the way it procures, manages and stores spare parts used in the maintenance and repair of critical medical equipment used in clinical operations.

 Integrating Hardcat’s maintenance and help desk module functionality with inventory/stock management allows us to flag which spare parts are critical to avoid loss of productivity in the event of production equipment breakdown.
 Read the case study here.

 Hardcat modules used by RMH CED

 RMH CED selected a range of Hardcat tools to support the upgrade of its asset management processes.
 This included the core asset register, its preventative maintenance and service desk/help desk modules as well as in-field work order management via handheld devices.
 RMH has subsequently introduced the stock management module to better manage the spare parts that are kept on hand.